 - On a large piece of construction paper, help your child write her name vertically.
 Using each letter, help her write words that describe her personality.

 - Make car trips fun for your child.
-Play a game and ask him to point out licence plates billboards and interesting road signs.
+Play a game and ask him to point out license plates billboards and interesting road signs.

 - Tell your child that you love her today and every day.